 It was as though we’d left reality and entered an advertisement for Bacardi.
 A group of friends taking a leisurely boat trip across the turquoise water of the Caribbean.
 Anchoring and carrying a cooler full of drinks onto a private beach.
 Snorkeling out into the water, lounging on the sand, drinking and eating pineapple burgers.
 This was our excursion to the Cozumel Pearl Farm: just another day in paradise.

-Once we had arrived and enjoyed a cold beer with the most stunning Caribbean view imaginable, we visited the small museum, housed in a palapa.
-The pearl farm was established in 2004… unlucky, since it was in 2005 that Hurricane Wilma struck.
+Once we had arrived and enjoyed a cold beer with a stunning Caribbean view, we visited the small museum, housed in a palapa.
+The pearl farm was established in 2004… unlucky, since it was just a year later that Hurricane Wilma struck.
 The storm devastated Cozumel and utterly destroyed the small company.
-The winds were powerful enough to pick up one-ton anchors moored deep in the water and throw them back onto shore, where they still sit today.
+The winds were powerful enough to pick up the one-ton anchors which they’d moored deep in the water and throw them back onto shore, where they still sit today.

 December 10, 2013 at 10:49 pm